 To help make climate change an election issue, Pure Advantage conducted a Climate Survey (2017) of 1000 New Zealanders that revealed one in five felt the target (of a 30% reduction below 2005 levels by 2030) should go higher.
 Interestingly, this view was more prevalent among young New Zealanders, with one in three Kiwis under 25 wanting New Zealand to accelerate our efforts or set higher targets.
 Furthermore, those under 25 were significantly more likely to agree that measurement of economic growth in New Zealand (GDP) should include the impact of growth on the environment.
 Taken together, these generational variances provide evidence of an ideological shift in our thinking around climate change.

-The Impact Investor report (2018) looks into how business can direct capital to enterprises that generate social or environmental benefits along with a financial return.
+The Financing The Future (2018) looks into how business can direct capital to enterprises that generate social or environmental benefits along with a financial return.
 In other words, marrying a commercial business model with a social or environmental agenda to achieve broader measurable outcomes.